Free NJ Teacher Pension Calculator: Plan Your Retirement

 How is my “Final Average Salary” calculated for the teacher pension calculator NJ?

-I’ve checked this myself while planning my retirement.
-For Tiers 1, 2, and 3, it’s the average of your highest three consecutive years of salary.
-For Tiers 4 and 5, it’s your highest five years.
-Always confirm with your NJDPB statement for accuracy.
+For Tiers 1, 2, and 3, your final average salary is usually the average of your highest three consecutive years of pay.
+For Tiers 4 and 5, it’s generally based on your highest five consecutive years.
+Always double-check the exact formula in your NJDPB statement or on the official website before you make any decisions.

 What does it mean to be vested in the NJ teacher pension?